diegogalanti/Minishell/README.md

 The above command fails.

 Diego: Is this in that evaluator sheet?
 I really think it is not mandatory as it is not in the subject.
 What I knos is that the subject changed a lot for minishell during time, on internet I found 2 other versions with different requirtements.
 Maybe ; was mandatory in some older subject.
+Tatiana: Ah, that could well be.
+I do not know on which evalsheet the test are based.
+So, we leave it as it is.

 #### 2. export